ThDag/NotesOnly/README.md

 ```bash
 noon sern 1 2
 ```
-This will search in the 1 and 2 classes.
+> then enter the query you want to search in interactive window This will search in the 1 and 2 classes.

 **sern** takes 1 parameter; class_id is the classes to filter.